-Attention duelists: Pegasus Spiele is releasing a new tower defense-style card game this October.
-In Matthias Cramer's competitive two-player title, the opposing castle has to be torn down down to the last castle map, typically tower defense.
-A mere three-page set of rules and the clear gameplay should make Castle Rampage an extremely fast card game.
-The new publication will be published shortly after SPIEL'18 in Essen.
+Duelists beware: Pegasus Spiele is releasing a new tower defense-style card game next October.
+In the competitive two-player title by Matthias Cramer, the opponent's castle must be demolished down to the last castle card, typical tower defense.
+A just three-page set of rules and the clear gameplay are intended to make Castle Rampage an extremely fast card game.
+The new release will be published shortly at SPIEL'18 in Essen.

 Castle Rampage: tear down the hut!

 "Tear from the hut!
-Very, very quickly!“What Mickie Krause has been blasting into his microphone on Ballermann for decades should also be the motto for the new two-player card game Castle Rampage from Pegasus Games.
+Very, very quickly!"What Mickie Krause has been smashing into his microphone at Ballermann for decades should also be the motto for the new two-player card game Castle Rampage from Pegasus Games.

 In a classic duel, two players attack each other's castles: if you lose the last castle card, you also lose the game.